jdegger1/2025SpinMotorTutorial/README.md

-This project is code to make a command robot to spin a motor at a flat speed.\
+This project is code to make a command robot to spin a motor at a flat speed.
-It is heavily commented and I tried my best to go over some of the basics of both java and first programming.\
+It is heavily commented and I tried my best to go over some of the basics of both java and first programming.
-First start in MotorSubsystem, it covers:
+I highly recommend using the zero to autonomous video series; however, I wanted to throw my hat in the ring and create some more up to date guides.

+### MotorSubsystem
+First create a subsystem with name [MotorSubsystem](https://github.com/jdegger1/2025SpinMotorTutorial/blob/main/src/main/java/frc/robot/Subsystems/MotorSubsystem.java), it will cover:
 - classes and objects
 - Instance variables
 - variable types  (public, private, final)